AaronNevalinz/C-Cpp/README.md

 Contains personal projects i have been working on for study purpose Built using C programming language.
 Its for study purpose, targeted at beginners in the mighty C programming language.
 Feel free to make any changes.
-Inspired by the common MTN/AIRTEL mobile money service providers.